 Mounting bearings into the wheel

-- It can be difficult to install bearings into a wheel, we have made a video guide for mounting bearings here.
+- It can be difficult to install bearings into a wheel, we have made a video guide for Mounting bearings into a scooter wheel with a metal core here.

 - Always make sure the bearings are 100% aligned with the core, if not the bearing and wheel core will break.

 - No wheels are harder than asphalt, so blocking a rubber wheel will always create a flatspot.

 - Always replace your wheels when worn down, for your own safety but also so you don't destroy the Flex fender brake!